elastic/ecctl/docs/ecctl_deployment_kibana_create.md

 ### Options

 ```
-  -f, --file-template string   JSON file that contains the Kibana cluster definition
+  -f, --file-template string   JSON file that contains the Kibana instance definition
   -h, --help                   help for create
       --id string              Optional ID to set for the Elasticsearch cluster (Overrides ID if present).
-      --name string            Optional name to set for the Kibana cluster (Overrides name if present).
+      --name string            Optional name to set for the Kibana instance (Overrides name if present).
   -t, --track                  Tracks the progress of the performed task
 ```